 4. Credit-builder accounts

-Many banks and credit unions offer products to help you build your credit, such as secured loans of $1,000 or less.
+Many banks and credit unions offer loans to help you build credit.
 The bank secures the loan by placing the money you qualify to borrow into a certificate of deposit (CD) or savings account.
 You make payments to settle the loan and, after it’s paid off, you get access to the full amount of the loan.

 Some banks also offer passbook or CD loans.
 These loans are based on the balance of your CD or savings account, locking your account until you finish repaying the loan.

 Because they’re designed to build or rebuild credit, these tools are typically accessible to those with weak scores.

 Paying back your student loans can be stressful.
 But if you’re in a position where you need to finance your education, there’s a silver lining: These loans can do a lot of good for your credit score.

 Like with other borrowing, the key is to repay your loans on time to contribute to a positive credit history and increase your score over time.